 The Portfolio's level of risk is low to medium.
 Because the historical performance of the Portfolio is less than 10 years, to calculate the level of risk, the Manager used a reference index similar to the Portfolio's strategy, in addition to the actual return history of the Portfolio.
 This reference index is comprised of 30% Morningstar Canada Liquid Bond TR CAD Index, 50% Morningstar Developed Markets Large-Mid Cap GR CAD Index and 20% Morningstar Canada Large-Mid GR CAD Index.
 To maintain liquidity, the Morningstar Canada Liquid Bond TR CAD Index offers diversified exposure to federal debt securities guaranteed by the federal government, to provincial debt securities guaranteed by the provincial government and to corporate debt securities denominated in Canadian dollars.
 Small issuances, issuances with limited terms and issuances with credit ratings lower than those of investment-grade securities are excluded from the index.
-The Morningstar Developed Markets Index, a broad-based index that represents 97% of the market capitalization of developped markets.
+The Morningstar Developed Markets Large-Mid Cap GR CAD Index is a subset of large- and mid-cap stocks included in the Morningstar Developed Markets Index, a broad-based index that represents 97% of the market capitalization of developped markets.
 The Morningstar Canada Large-Mid GR CAD Index measures the performance of Canadian stock exchanges by targeting 90% of shares, based on their order of importance in terms of market capitalization.
 The benchmark index was modified to better reflect the fund's asset allocation.
 For more information, see Investment risk classification methodology in the section Specific information about each NBI Fund described in this document.